hds/hegdenu.net/content/posts/debugging-tokio-instrumentation.md

 This allows the [`fmt::Subscriber`] to print out the full data for each span in an event's ancestry.

-This section went into a bit more detail than I was planning, so I'll leave it at that.
+Now that we understand a bit about what subscribers and layers are, let’s get into implementing some of it!

 ## ari-subscriber

-The meet the needs of my use-case, as described above, I've written the [`ari-subscriber`] crate.
+To meet the needs of my use-case, as described above, I've written the [`ari-subscriber`] crate.
 It's currently at version 0.0.1, which indicates that it's probably a bit rough, but so far it's already helped me quickly narrow down the version of Tokio after which `yield_now()` [doesn't get detected as a self wake by Tokio Console](https://github.com/tokio-rs/console/issues/512).

 [`ari-subscriber`]: https://docs.rs/ari-subscriber/0.0.1/ari_subscriber/index.html

+The “ari” in ari-subscriber is for “async runtime instrumentation”.

 The interface is simple, you pass an `ari-subscriber` layer to the [registry]: